jsonnet-libs/jsonnet-training-course/_gen/lesson5.md

 > This can also be done without the additional Jsonnet file by using `jsonnet --exec`:
 >
-> `$ jsonnet -S -c -m docs/ --exec "(import 'doc-util/main.libsonnet').render(import 'example4.jsonnet')"`
+> `$ jsonnet -S -c -m docs/ --exec "(import 'doc-util/main.libsonnet').render(import 'example7.jsonnet')"`

 ---

-The output for the webserver library looks like this:
+The documentation for the webserver library will look like this:

 ~~~markdown
 # package webserver